philipcwhite/Monitoring/README.md

 ## Updates

+10/11-2019 - I'll hopefully have a public demo site up and running in the next few weeks.
+I did some preliminary testing in Azure today and everything seems to be working as intended.
+I'm going to finish with the systemd install scripts before I move any farther forward.
+I did notice a couple of bugs when I deployed to Azure that I'll try to sort out too.
+The systemd scripts probably need a little cleanup too.
+If you're wondering I'm testing on Ubuntu in Azure.
+It's so weird when you code in Python using Visual Studio Code on a Elementary Linux VM running on a macbook via Parallels, then deploy to Ubuntu on Azure.
+That's a lot of Microsoft in Linux land.

 10/9/2019 - I added a shell script to automate installing the Linux agent.
 I still need to build the systemd files and install script for the Linux server.

 9/23/2019 - I added in a systemd service file so the Linux agent can be run on startup using systemctl.
 I will add scripts for the server as time permits.